-It’s midnight by the Heineken clock and I’m sitting at the base of the O’Connell monument, eating a McDonald’s, when I hear somebody cursing and muttering above me, and who do I see climbing down from the top of the monument but Daniel O’Connell himself.
-He’d made it most of the way but he’s hesitating about jumping the last few feet.
+It’s midnight by the Heineken clock and I’m eating a McDonald’s at the base of the O’Connell monument when I hear somebody cursing and muttering above me, and who do I see climbing down from the top of the monument but Daniel O’Connell himself.
+He’s made it most of the way but he’s hesitating about jumping the last few feet.

 “Just do it, Dan.
 It’s not far,” says I. “Make sure you bend your knees when you land.”

 He makes the sign of the cross and he jumps, his cloak flying out behind him like your oul fella dressed up as Batman.
 Two paving slabs crack noisily under his feet like they’ve been struck by twin bronze sledgehammers, which I guess they kind of have been.
 Out of nowhere, an image flashes through my mind of stone tablets, smashed to pieces by some old man at the foot of a mountain.
 Charlton Heston, I think.

 “Jaysus,” says he.
 “Did yiz have to put me so high?”